AyubsWrld/Zettelkatsen/Programming/Computer Engineering/Computer Architecture/Assembly.md

 1) The store result phase writes to the designated destination .
 2) One store result is completed, a new instruction cycle starts (with the fetch Phase) .
 ## Changing the Sequence of Execution
-We can change the the Pointer to the next instruction utilizing *jump* commands so that our programs are not strictly performed sequentially . *jump* <Address>
+We can change the the Pointer to the next instruction utilizing *jump* commands so that our programs are not strictly performed sequentially . *jump*

-#programming #computer-architecture
+Tags :  #programming #computer-architecture